clerk/clerk-sdk-go/README.md

 - clerk.WithLeeway() to set a custom leeway that gives some extra time to the token to accommodate for clock skew
 - clerk.WithJWTVerificationKey() to set the JWK to use for verifying tokens without the need to fetch or cache any JWKs at runtime
 - clerk.WithCustomClaims() to pass a type (e.g. struct), which will be populated with the token claims based on json tags.
+- clerk.WithSatelliteDomain() to skip the JWT token's "iss" claim verification.
+- clerk.WithProxyURL() to verify the JWT token's "iss" claim against the proxy url.

 For example